Is 225 grams worth it?

 For reference it will be used with a neo air x-lite and can be combined with neutrino endurance jacket.

 All the best,

 What’s the best bivy bag to buy?
-Well the XL Alpkit Hunka is the one I use quite most, but it’s not got a cowl, but is cheap (£40!) and light enough (500g).
+Well the XL Alpkit Hunka is the one I’ve used the most, but it’s not got a cowl, but is cheap (£40!) and light enough (500g).
 I would only go for a bag that’s breathable top and bottom (half and half bags are OK for camping, but not for sitting bivys).
-Rab make some good bivys but I don’t think their zip design is appropriate for alpine climbing.
-One of the best cold mountain bivys would the the PHD alpine bivy (not on their site but they will make you one), but it’s only snow proof (ask them to make it extra wide if your doing winter routes), but I’m sure they could make a taped waterproof bag if you needed one).
-The best bivy bag I ever used was the Wild Things eVent bivy, but you can’t get them anymore, and so I made my own bivy bag out of Goretex.
+Rab makes some good bivvys but I don’t think their zip design is appropriate for alpine climbing.
+One of the best cold mountains bivvys would the PHD alpine bivy (not on their site but they will make you one), but it’s only snow proof (ask them to make it extra wide if you’re doing winter routes), but I’m sure they could make a taped waterproof bag if you needed one).
+The best bivvy bag I ever used was the Wild Things eVent bivy, but you can’t get them anymore, and so I made my own bivy bag out of Goretex.
 I guess the market is too small to produce something that specialised that will actually sell.

-For me the standard summer do it all bag would be around a fill of 500 grams of standard down.
+For me, the standard summer do it all bag would be around a fill of 500 grams of standard down.
 Add in high quality down and s tighter fit and you can push this down to 400 grams.
-For a woman I’d go for a 600 gram bag, and make sure if they’re small that the bag actually fits them.
-Alpine and mountain bivying is a real skill, and takes a great deal of knowledge and experience to pull off, allowing a skilled person to bivy out in temperatures way lower then the bags recommended comfort range.
+For a woman, I’d go for a 600-gram bag, and make sure if they’re small that the bag actually fits them.
+Alpine and mountain bivvying is a real skill and takes a great deal of knowledge and experience to pull off, allowing a skilled person to bivy out in temperatures way lower than the bags recommended comfort range.
 Get it wrong and the opposite will be true!

 For me I’d go for the extra 225 grams : )